jamestomasino/boilerplate/README.md

 	Event.subscribe ('SOME_EVENT', c);
 	Event.unsubscribe ('SOME_EVENT', c);

+#### Bind.js ####

+Bidirectional data binding is made available through the `Bind` class.
+Instantiating an instance of this class requires a single id parameter.
+This ID will connect to one or more `data-bind-*` properties in the DOM.

+	var bindsample = new Bind('bindsample');
+	// Relates to elements with the attribute "data-bind-bindsample"

+Any `change` events fired by that element will automatically update the data in the Bind instance's attributes list.
+Likewise, any change to the Bind instance's attributes will propgate to the DOM.

+Setting or getting an instance's attributes is done via the `set` and `get` methods.

+	bindsample.set('propname', 'samplevalue');

+The above example will update the value or innerHTML of any elements with the following attribute:

+	data-bind-bindsample=propname

+Properties values are updated or inserted into these DOM elements via innerHTML, or value if they are input, textarea, or select types.

 ### App ###

 The design of the application logic follows the MVC pattern by way of Observer